GokhanOfficial/MoodJournal/SIGNUP_FIX_SUMMARY.md

 2. **Complex Trigger Functions**: Multiple iterations of complex trigger functions with poor error handling
 3. **Constraint Violations**: Unique constraint violations when trying to create user_streaks records
 4. **Incomplete Profile Fields**: Missing `is_admin` and `theme_preference` fields in early versions
+5. **Migration Order Issues**: Trying to disable RLS on tables before they were created

 ## Solution Implemented